Flurry of Public Lands Action in Congress Shows Conservation Is a Priority

 Wilderness bills pass in lame duck session; lawmakers promise quick vote on new package

 Editor's Note: This story was updated Jan.
-10 to correct the amount of acreage protected by some of the bills.
+10 and Feb.
+6 to reflect modifications to the amount of acreage protected by the Arkansas and Utah bills.

 The 115th Congress saved some of its best work for last, passing late-session measures to protect wilderness in Tennessee and Arkansas.
 Now the stage is set for approval of a bipartisan package of lands bills in the new Congress.

 In December, just before adjourning for the holidays, Congress passed a pair of bills to expand wilderness protection by roughly 20,000 acres in eastern Tennessee’s Cherokee National Forest and 640 acres in Arkansas’s Ouachita National Forest.

 Then, at the end of December, leaders in the House and Senate reached agreement on a bipartisan package of public lands bills that would have, among other things, permanently protected more than 1.3 million acres of public land and hundreds of miles of rivers in California, New Mexico, Oregon, and Utah.
 The package had near-unanimous support, but one senator objected, preventing it from coming to the floor for a vote.
 However, before Congress adjourned, key legislators secured a promise from congressional leaders that this package of lands bills would be considered early in 2019.

 The determination to get the Arkansas and Tennessee bills done before the holiday break and the fierce advocacy from both sides of the aisle for the lands package—even though it was ultimately delayed—are testament to the widespread voter support for conserving our nation’s public lands, and a promising sign that the new Congress will take up the bipartisan lands measure in short order.
 With this legislation, lawmakers have another opportunity to show that the issue transcends political affiliation.